State Board of Administration of Florida: Florida Retirement System Pension Fund

 The Florida Retirement System (FRS) Pension Plan, a defined benefit plan, is one of the largest public retirement plans in the US.
 At year-end, it comprised over 80 percent of total assets under SBA management.
 The FRS Pension Plan serves a working and retired membership base of nearly one million public employees.

 While investing the FRS Pension Plan assets, the SBA follows statutory guidelines and a substantial body of internal policies and procedures.

 The Division of Retirement and the Florida Legislature is responsible for the administration of retirement benefits, the setting of benefit levels or the setting of contribution rates for participating employers.

-The Investment Advisory Council provides independent oversight of the FRS Pension Plan's general objectives, policies, and strategies.
+The Investment Advisory Council independently oversees the FRS Pension Plan's general objectives, policies, and strategies.

-Currently, the asset classes for the Florida Retirement System are Global Equities (for both developed and emerging markets), Fixed Income, Private Equity, Strategic Investments, Real Estate and Cash.
+The asset classes for the Florida Retirement System are Global Equities (for both developed and emerging markets), Fixed Income, Private Equity, Strategic Investments, Real Estate, and Cash.

-For the Florida Retirement System (FRS) Pension Fund, the largest mandate for the SBA, historical investment returns are:

-In February 2010, the Pew Center on the United States identified four states that demonstrate different approaches to designing and managing retirement systems: Florida, Nebraska, Iowa and Georgia.
+In February 2010, the Pew Center on the United States identified four states that demonstrate different approaches to designing and managing retirement systems: Florida, Nebraska, Iowa, and Georgia.
 Florida's method for calculating annual contribution rates incorporates a portion of any unfunded liability into upcoming required contributions so that the bill is paid off over time.
 The state has legally mandated that pension surpluses of less than 5 percent of the total liabilities will be reserved to pay for unexpected losses in the system—and even if the surplus is greater than 5 percent of the total liabilities, only a fraction can be used to reduce participating employer contributions.
 This process allows for a rebate in required employer contributions to the FRS when the fund is more than 100% funded, and mandates employers contributions in excess of normal required contributions to make up any unfunded liability when the fund is less than 100% funded.